 Students have described me in evaluations as "patient," "engaging and enthusiastic," and "passionate" about my teaching.
 I'm always striving to become a better teacher and love developing new ways to explain difficult concepts.

-University of Cambridge - Bachelors, Math/Physics
+Undergraduate Degree: University of Cambridge - Bachelors, Math/Physics

-Princeton University - PhD, History of Science
+Graduate Degree: Princeton University - PHD, History of Science

 What is your teaching philosophy?

 We learn best as active participants.
 In my sessions, we work together through particular concrete examples and problems, pausing at points where things appear difficult or mysterious, and then reviewing what we already know and how it can help us to make progress.
 There's an old saying: tell me and I'll forget; show me and I'll remember; involve me and I will understand.
 In my experience, one-on-one tutoring sessions are perfect for allowing students to get really involved in the material and in their own learning process.

 What might you do in a typical first session with a student?

 We'll start by reviewing the student's class curriculum and prior experience with the material.
 I'll then ask a student to tell me three big things they find challenging or would really like to work on understanding better.
 We'd write down those goals and review them periodically during later sessions.

 How can you help a student become an independent learner?